MarMigMon/doof/README.md

   * [x] User can stop, pause, replay, and resume recipe dictation / speech recognition
   * [x] User can configure speed of recipe dictation
   * [x] Relevant ingredients are listed beneath each step while a popup can be toggled to view full ingredient list
-  * [x] App automatically updates recipes completed count upon reaching the last step
+  * [x] App automatically updates recipes completed count upon reaching the last step and displays confetti
 * [x] Main feed features infinite scrolling.
 * [x] Search bar automatically filters recipes as user types, and displays options for autocompletion.
 * [x] Each recipe displays a view count
 * [x] Transition animations between fragments
+* [x] Empty state images for notifications and profile tabs
 * [x] Recipe details page displays full recipe information
   * [x] Recipe photo features pull to zoom
   * [x] Users can rate each recipe, and the overall rating for that recipe is an average of all users' input.